KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 }
 ```

-When rendering this glTF asset, the result will look like the following image:

 <p align="center">
 <img src="images/advancedMaterial.png" /><br>
-<a name="advancedMaterial-png"></a>Image 14a: An example for an advanced material, including specular highlights
+<a name="advancedMaterial-png"></a>Image 14a: An example for an advanced material, including specular highlights.
 </p>

-The right triangle is slightly rotated, to emphasize the effect of the light computation: One can see the specular highlight on this triangle, which is caused by the light being reflected on the triangle surface to point directly at the eye position.
-This reflection is computed based on the normal of the triangle:
+The rendering of this glTF asset is shown in Image 14a.
+The right triangle is slightly rotated, to emphasize the effect of the light computation.
+One can see the specular highlight on this triangle, which is caused by the light being reflected on the triangle surface to point directly at the eye position.
+This reflection is computed based on the normal of the triangle, as shown in Image 14b.

 <p align="center">
 <img src="images/advancedMaterialExample.gif" /><br>
-<a name="advancedMaterialExample-gif"></a>Image 14b: The effect of light, normals and additional properties in the advanced material
+<a name="advancedMaterialExample-gif"></a>Image 14b: The effect of light, normals, and additional properties in the advanced material.
 </p>

-The details of the light computations is beyond the scope of this tutorial.
+The details of the light computations are beyond the scope of this tutorial.
 This section will only show how the advanced material is encoded as a part of the glTF asset.

 ## The new `uniform` parameters for the material properties

-The fragment shader contains several uniforms that are used for the computation of the material effect under the influence of light:
+The fragment shader contains several uniforms that are used to compute the material effect under the influence of light:

 ```glsl
 uniform vec4 u_ambient;